 Students joining in spring will need to do some brief reading/viewing prior to the quarter start.
 Contact the faculty for details.

 education, community advocacy, food systems and agriculture, social work, international studies and human rights, therapy, counseling, psychology

-$100 in winter and $200 in spring for fieldtrip expenses
+$100 in spring for field trip expenses